-The Board assigns the Remuneration Committee to conduct a performance appraisal of the President and Chief Executive Officer (CEO).
-The appraisal form is determined by the Nominating Committee and based on the Performance Agreement for CEO, in which the result will be measured by the Company's KPI in that year.
+8.1.5 Performance Appraisal of the President and Chief Executive Officer by the Nominating Committee and based on the Performance Agreement for CEO, in which the result will be measured by the Company's KPI in that year.
 The appraisal result must also be approved by the Board to ensure check and balance system as well as to allow the Company to monitor the performance of CEO in comparison to his or her preset short- and long-term targets.
 The appraisal result essentially provides the transparency and justification in consideration of CEO's remuneration, in addition to promoting the Company's Good Corporate Governance and a greater operational efficiency in the future.